 An SA302 is a document that is created by the HMRC when you have completed your annual self-assessment tax return.
 The document details your tax calculations and all of your taxable income streams.

 The SA302 form is one method of proving income to a mortgage lender.
-They will take the information from the form and calculate your affordability for a mortgage.
+The mortgage lender will take the information from the form and calculate your affordability for a mortgage.

 An SA302 form document includes: